yzey1/Project5002_KBGNN/README.md

 python preprocess.py
 ```

 It may take tens of minutes.
-After preprocessing, you should see a new directory `processed_data` and a subdirectory `nyc` or `tky`, depending on the dataset you set in `preprocess.py`.
+After preprocessing, you should see a new directory `processed_data/raw/` and a subdirectory `nyc` or `tky`, depending on the dataset you set in `preprocess.py`.

 Under `nyc` or `tky`, you should see the following files: